xzy-xyz/xzy-xyz.github.io/study/Imperial_mathematics/year_2/Analysis_II/chapter_1.md

 - (iii) For all $$x,y \in \R^n$$, we have $$\norm{x+y} \leq \norm{x} + \norm{y}$$.

 The third property in the above list is called the **triangle inequality** for the norm function.

+#### Remark 1.1

+The properties that the norm function satisfies could be used in an abstract fashion to define more general normed vector spaces.
+The norm